Diabetes & Erectile Dysfunction: What You Need to KnowDr. Surya Bhagwati

 How to Reverse Diabetic Erectile Dysfunction

 Despite the fact that diabetes is classified as a chronic incurable condition that increases the risk of erectile dysfunction, this sexual disorder is not inevitable or incurable.
-Ayurvedic medications for diabetes and healthy lifestyle changes can help in the management of diabetes, thereby preventing or even reversing erectile dysfunction.
+Ayurvedic medications to help regulate blood glucose and healthy lifestyle changes can help in the management of blood sugar, thereby preventing or even reversing erectile dysfunction.
 Strategies to treat erectile dysfunction naturally include:

 Panchakarma is widely used in Ayurvedic clinics to treat a wide range of lifestyle diseases, including diabetes.
 It helps to restore the body’s natural balance by detoxifying and purifying all of the dhatus or body tissues.
 The treatment includes various therapies such as vamana (emetic therapy) and virechana (purgation therapy), helping pacify kapha, lower ama, and controlling glucose production and blood sugar levels.
 The efficacy of panchakarma for diabetes management has already been confirmed in studies and effective management of the condition is key to treating and reversing erectile dysfunction.